-The targeted area study for Delano will be conducted by Aclima and will address the community identified concerns about contamination coming from potentially truck traffic being a generally impacted area with multiple different pollution sources of concern.
+Road) being a generally impacted area with multiple different pollution sources of concern.
 The primary monitoring objective for this targeted area study is to characterize the location and type of pollution coming from the various sources in this area.
-As a secondary focus, the data collected may also be able to identify locations of disproportionate impact, but it is not the primary focus of this study.
-Some of the pollution source types identified as being important in this area include: truck traffic.
-Some of the key pollutants that will be of focus include PM2.5, CO, and NO2.

-This targeted are study will be conducted using the following monitoring approach(es):
+As a secondary focus, the data collected may also be able to identify locations of disproportionate impact.
+Some of the pollution source types identified as being important in this area include airport, railyard, truck traffic, and general industrial sources.
+Some of the key pollutants that will be of focus include Ozone, PM 2.5, black carbon, CO, and NO2 This targeted are study will be conducted using the following monitoring approach:

 • General Survey Repeated monitoring along a predetermined route or on all roads within a predetermined area, attempting to collect air pollutant data evenly across time.
-The Aclima Mobile Platforms will collect data across different times of day, including overnight.